-We have incurred net losses since inception, including a net loss of \$45.1 million for the three-month period ended June 30, 2008 and \$86.4 million for the six-month period ended June 30, 2008.
-As of that date, we had an accumulated deficit of \$878.0 million.
+We have incurred net losses since inception, including a net loss of \$38.5 million for the three-month period ended September 30, 2008 and \$124.9 million for the nine-month period ended September 30, 2008.
+As of that date, we had an accumulated deficit of \$916.6 million.
 We expect our losses in 2008 to increase as compared to 2007 and anticipate negative operating cash flow for the foreseeable future.
 We have not yet completed the development, including obtaining regulatory approval, of any of our pharmaceutical product candidates and, consequently, have not generated revenues from the sale of pharmaceutical products.
 Except for revenues associated with the transgenic mouse business of our former German subsidiary, Artemis Pharmaceuticals, GmbH, or Artemis, our only revenues to date are license revenues and revenues under contracts with our partners.
 In December 2007, we sold 80.1% of our ownership interest in Artemis, and will not recognize revenue associated with Artemis in future periods.
 The amount of our net losses will depend, in part, on the rate of growth, if any, in our license and contract revenues and on the level of our expenses.
 These losses have had and will continue to have an adverse effect on our stockholders' equity and working capital.
 Our research and development expenditures and general and administrative expenses have exceeded our revenues to date, and we expect to spend significant additional amounts to fund research and development in order to enhance our technologies and undertake product development.
 We currently have numerous product candidates in various stages of clinical development and we anticipate filing additional IND applications for additional product candidates within the next 12 months.
 As a result, we expect to continue to incur substantial operating expenses, and, consequently, we will need to generate significant additional revenues to achieve profitability.
-Because of the numerous risks and uncertainties associated with developing drugs, we are unable to predict the extent of any f
+Because of the numerous risks and uncertainties associated with developing drugs, we are unable to predict the ext

-We have licensed the intellectual property, including commercialization rights, to our product candidates XL647, XL784 and XL999 to SEI and will not receive any future royalties or revenues with respect to these product candidates unless we exercise our option to acquire these product candidates in the future.
-We may not have the financial resources to exercise this option or sufficient clinical data in order to determine whether we should exercise this option.
+We have licensed the intellectual property, including commercialization rights, to our product candidates XL647, XL784 and XL999 to SEI and will not be able to pursue further development of or enter into partnering arrangements with respect to these product candidates unless we exercise our option to acquire these product candidates or otherwise reach agreement with SEI on terms that would allow us to reacquire some or all of these product candidates.